-- 1. Position the vehicle on a level surface.

-- 2. Place the transmission in PARK.

-- 3. Start the engine.
+- 1. Position the vehicle on a level surface. - 2.
+Place the transmission in PARK. - 3.
+Start the engine.
 Allow it to idle for two to three minutes.
-Stop the engine.

-- 4. Clean the area around the drain plug.

-- 5. Place a drain pan beneath oil tank.
+Stop the engine. - 4.
+Clean the area around the drain plug. - 5.
+Place a drain pan beneath the engine crankcase.